 2- Installation Timeline

-When it comes to the kitchen cabinet installation timeline, modular kitchen cabinets have a relative advantage.
+When it comes to the kitchen cabinet installation timeline, IKEA modular kitchen cabinets have a relative advantage.
 They are quick and easy to install and can often be DIYed by the buyers.
 Custom cabinets, on the other hand, need professional design, measurements, and installation.

 Function / Cabinet Type | Modular Kitchen Cabinets | Custom Kitchen Cabinets |